Herm71/jekyll-yelapafun/source/_pages/faq.md

 You should exchange some American dollars for pesos.
 Most local stores and restaurants will take American dollars, and the merchants are fair, but the exchange rate is often rounded off for convenience — and not always to your favor.

-Click here for an up to date Currency Converter

-### Are there banks and ATMs in Yelapa?
+## Are there banks and ATMs in Yelapa?

-NO!!!
+NO!
 You will need to go to Puerto Vallarta for your banking.
 The best rate of exchange is usually from an ATM.

 ## I don’t speak Spanish.
 Will this be a problem?